Obituary of Kenneth F. Baker, Jr.

 The family would also like to thank Dr. Glady Jacob and SUNY Upstate Medical Center.

-To plant a tree in memory of Kenneth Baker, Jr., please visit Tribute Store
+To plant a beautiful memorial tree in memory of Kenneth Baker, Jr., please visit our Tree Store